 Klonopin is a controlled substance in Florida and must be prescribed by an authorized professional, such as a doctor or psychiatrist.
 There are many different treatment options throughout Florida, which can include detox centers, inpatient care or outpatient rehab programs.

-The Recovery Village Palm Beach offers medical detox, inpatient and outpatient programs for Klonopin addiction and other substance use or mental health disorders.
+The Recovery Village Palm Beach at Baptist Health offers medical detox, inpatient and outpatient programs for Klonopin addiction and other substance use or mental health disorders.
 The programs offer safe, supportive and medically supervised options for recovery.

 Rehab for Klonopin Misuse